vicramon/ember-tutorial/chapters/introduction.md

 First, there's a lot to learn here as is, and throwing testing into the mix would make this tutorial just that much more complicated.

 Second, you can write integration tests for Ember with Cucumber (or Rspec Integration), and this can be better than using Ember's built in testing helpers because you can test persistence.
 However, I think you still should write unit tests for your Ember code.
 I recommend [Ember Qunit](https://github.com/rpflorence/ember-qunit) for that.
-There's also an [Ember guide on testing](http://emberjs.com/guides/testing/) that I recommend you read after this tutorial.
+There's also an [Ember guide on testing](http://emberjs.com/guides/testing/) that you can read after this tutorial.

 If there's a lot of demand for help with testing then I can write another section on how to do it, just let me know.

 ## Questions & Mistakes

-If you have a question or find a mistake then please email me at vic@vicramon.com.
-The tutorial content is on [GitHub](http://www.github.com/vicramon/ember-tutorial-app) so you can even submit a pull request if you feel so inclined.
+If you have a question or find a mistake then please email me at vic@vicramon.com or submit a [pull request](http://www.github.com/vicramon/ember-tutorial-app).